Frequently Asked Questions

-Delivery runs between the libraries daily, so if the item is on the shelf, it should be delivered to your library within a day or two.
+Delivery runs between the libraries three times a week, so if the item is on the shelf, it should be delivered to your library within two to three days.
 Your library will contact you when your item has arrived.
 Please make sure your library has current contact information to reach you.

 How do I request materials from a library outside the county?